jkeza1/web-app/README.md

 ## Overview

 Unique Integer Processor is a simple web application that allows users to upload a text file containing integers.
-The application processes the file to identify and sort unique integers within a specified range.
+The application processes the file to identify and sort unique integers within a specified range using bubble sort algorithm.
 The processed results are then made available for download.

 ## Features